 Open Daily: 10am – 5.30pm

-The Butler Gallery is delighted to present Cubus, an exhibition of new sculpture by Martina Galvin.
+The Butler Gallery is delighted to present an exhibition of new work by Eamon O’Kane, a Belfast born, Denmark based artist known for working across a wide range of media.